Tell LFS to skip the smudge filter for new clones

 git lfs install

-git lfs envCheck that your .gitattributes file is correct:
+git lfs envCheck that .gitattributes actually routes your file types through LFS:

 *.psd filter=lfs diff=lfs merge=lfs -text

-*.zip filter=lfs diff=lfs merge=lfs -textIf the primary LFS server is down, you might be able to fetch from a mirror or fork:
+*.zip filter=lfs diff=lfs merge=lfs -textIf the primary LFS server is down or the repo was migrated, you may be able to pull objects from another source.

 git remote add upstream https://github.com/<original-owner>/<repo>.git